rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: One-Class SVM learns a decision function that classifies new data points as similar or different from the normal training data.

+**Cost Function**: The cost function for One-Class SVM is the Hinge Loss, which aims to separate normal data from anomalies by a maximum margin.

 **Example**: Detecting unusual activity in system logs.
 One-Class SVM can learn from normal log entries and identify entries that do not match the normal pattern as anomalies.

 ##### Isolation Forest
 **When to Use**: Use Isolation Forest when you need an efficient and scalable method for detecting anomalies in large datasets.

 **How It Works**: Isolation Forest isolates observations by randomly selecting a feature and splitting the data.
 Anomalies are isolated quickly because they are few and different.

+**Cost Function**: The cost function for Isolation Forest is the number of splits required to isolate a point.
+Points that require fewer splits are considered anomalies.

 **Example**: Identifying anomalous network connections in a large-scale environment.
 Isolation Forest can quickly and effectively isolate connections that deviate from the norm.